animal-tree/Another-Version/2-Opposing-views.md

 >
 > Henry had a rare taste for something that others hadn't heard of as much, that would later contribute to the creation of something everybody has heard of.
 Joss Whedon created Buffy, and later wrote The Avengers, exploding from esoteric-nerdom to Blockbuster-God-man to cancelled-bad-man.
 Interestingly, Henry quipped and talked in a way reminiscent to Joss Whedon, and had theater writing experience, though as my advisor, Henry was more like Giles, Buffy's Watcher (advisor).
 Similarly, the method that I had a rare appreciation for, MHDPA, that had gone on to transformer-roll-out into being ChatGPT, would, much like Marvel movies, destroy civilization.
 >
 > Back in high school, all the best shows got cancelled, for which Joss Whedon was notorious, because of Firefly.
-So, so as to distinguish both of us from bad movie execs and producers, this is not what I'm trying to do with this book or to Henry.
+So, so as to distinguish both of us from bad movie execs and producers, I'm adding this paragraph just to clarify: this is not what I'm trying to do with this book or to Henry.

 #### The Martian